-This source information the same for route origins, router keys and aspas.
+This source information the same for route origins and router keys.
 It consists of an array.
 Each item in that array is an object providing details of a source.
-The object will have a type of roa if it was derived from a valid ROA object, cer if it was derived from a published router certificate, aspa if it was derived from an ASPA object, or exception if it was an assertion in a local exception file.
+The object will have a type of roa if it was derived from a valid ROA object, cer if it was derived from a published router certificate, or exception if it was an assertion in a local exception file.